History of the term Wallon

 The history of the term Wallon and its derivatives begins with the ancient Germanic word walh, which generally referred to Celtic- or Romance-speaking populations with whom the Germanic peoples had contact.
-However, the exact etymology and the way the term entered the French language remain uncertain.
-One theory suggests it was borrowed from Old Franconian into Medieval Latin before evolving into Old French.
-Another possibility is that it derives from wallec, referring specifically to the langue d'oïl spoken in the Low Countries.
-The term wallon in its modern form first appears in the 15th century, notably in the Memoirs of the medieval chronicler Jean de Haynin.
-Over the centuries, the semantic range of Wallon and related terms such as Wallonie gradually narrowed, becoming an endonym identifying the Walloon people, with this process continuing to the present day.
+But the original form of its etymon and its precise origin in the French language has not been definitively established.
+It may have originated from Medieval Latin after being borrowed from Old Franconian.
+Another possibility is that it derives, through a change in suffix, from wallec, meaning "the langue d'oïl spoken in the Low Countries."
+The term wallon, as we know it today, first appeared in the 15th century in the Memoirs of the medieval chronicler Jean de Haynin.
+Over time, the semantic scope of Wallon and its derivatives, such as the toponym Wallonie, has gradually narrowed, becoming an endonym and continuing to diminish even today.